FREQUENTLY ASKED QUESTIONS

 WPF Workshop Exercise Program

-The same thoughts apply to our Workshop Exercises.
 The Workshop Exercise Program can be found in the ~SUBLUXATION~ forum.
 These exercises are designed for beginning poets who wish to learn and more experienced poets who would like to add to their poetic repertoire.
 There is no competitive aspect to the Exercises as there is to the Challenges.
 Please consider joining in the fun and feel free to play with abandon.
 Again, consider them a classroom, not a courtroom where you will be judged.
 For more information, click on this link: WPF Workshop Exercises

 Also, feel free to check out the archived Workshop Exercises in ~ELECTROMAGNETISM~.
 You will find them here:Archived Workshop Exercises